-Eat It: Whether you’re slurping an oyster, wolfing down a muffuletta sandwich (our faves are from Central Grocery and Rouses) after a night of too many Sazeracs or springing for a white-tablecloth meal, New Orleans offers a rich culinary experience that lets you know you’re in a place apart.
+Eat It: Whether you’re slurping an oyster, wolfing down a muffuletta sandwich (my faves are from Central Grocery and Rouses) after a night of too many Sazeracs, or springing for a white-tablecloth meal, New Orleans offers a rich culinary experience that lets you know you’re in a place apart.
 Are you a traditionalist?
-Opt for old-school spots like Galatoire’s, Brennan’s or Commander’s Palace.
-Or check out the next generation of chefs—like John Besh, who serves up refined Louisiana-French cuisine at August, or Cochon’s Donald Link, who makes Cajun-style dishes such as crispy pork cake with turnips and cracklin’s.
-Either way, at some point during your trip, drop by Cafe du Monde for a beignet (it’s like a square donut without a hole)—just mind the powdered sugar that’s a sure clue to your indulgence if it lands on your clothes!
+Opt for old-school spots like Galatoire’s, Brennan’s, or Commander’s Palace.
+Or check out the next generation of chefs—like Cochon’s Donald Link, who makes Cajun-style dishes such as crispy pork cake with turnips and cracklin’s.
+Either way, at some point during your trip, drop by Cafe du Monde for a beignet (it’s like a square donut without a hole)—just mind the powdered sugar that’s a sure clue to your indulgence if it lands on your clothes.

-Experience It: Learn to whip up N’awlins favorites, like gumbo and crawfish etoufee, at local cooking schools such as the New Orleans School of Cooking, Crescent City Cooks! and the New Orleans Cooking Experience.
+Experience It: Learn to whip up N’awlins favorites, like gumbo and crawfish etoufee, at local cooking schools such as Crescent City Cooks! and the New Orleans School of Cooking.

 Experience It: A kaiseki meal is best enjoyed at a ryokan (traditional Japanese inn), where it’s served in your room.
-Tawaraya, Shiraume, Hiiragiya and Tamahan are all highly regarded, if pricey, ryokans in Kyoto.
+Tawaraya, Shiraume, Hiiragiya, and Tamahan are all highly regarded, if pricey, ryokans in Kyoto.
 Haru Cooking Class gives you insights into Japanese cuisine, including making dashi (stock), and has an option to cook with famed Kobe beef.
-Uzuki Japanese Cuisine has classes to prepare multi-course meals, as well as sweets.
+Uzuki Cooking Class teaches visitors to prepare multi-course meals, as well as sweets.

 Experience It: The Sydney Seafood School, housed right in the Sydney Fish Market, has classes that will teach you all about seafood, as well as ethnic cuisine.
 Gourmet Safaris offers an array of food tours around various Sydney neighborhoods, focused on different ethnic cuisines from Lebanese to French.

-Experience It: Betel Box offers an amazing food tour in the Joo Chiat neighborhood that not only leaves you stuffed full of good food, but also provides deep insights into Singapore’s unique culture.
+Experience It: Food Tour Singapore not only leaves you stuffed full of good food, but also provides interesting insights into Singapore’s unique culture.

 More from SmarterTravel:

-- 12 Foods to Try Before You Die
+- 11 International Foods to Try Before You Die

 —written by Gayle Keck